-Online Homework - Grammar Quizzes
+Online Homework - Discussion Board and Grammar Quizzes

 Your weekly homework assignments will be accessed through Blackboard and must be completed by midnight on Sundays.
-The homework assignments will be completed on the internet.
+The homework assignments must be completed on the internet.
 If you do not have a computer at home with reliable internet access, you will need to make plans to use one of the computer labs on campus, in the Technology Center or in the Library to complete your online homework.